hashicorp/terraform-provider-azurerm/website/docs/r/redis_enterprise_cluster.html.markdown

 * `hostname` - DNS name of the cluster endpoint.

 * `version` - Version of redis the cluster supports, e.g. '6'.

+* `tags` - A mapping of tags which are assigned to the Redis Enterprise Cluster.

 -> **NOTE:** The `version` field currently is not yet being returned from the service API, please see https://github.com/Azure/azure-sdk-for-go/issues/14420 for more information.